AaronFlower/leetcode/1025-Divisor-Game/README.md

 1 <= N <= 1000

+## Mathematical Solution
 ### Prove

-- If N is even, then Alice can choose 1 at every step, then the oppnent will get 1 at last to lose the game.
+- If N is even, then Alice can choose 1 at every step, then the opponent will get 1 at last to lose the game.
 - If N is odd, Alice will lose the game.
 Following is the prove:
     1. Because N is odd, we can suppose N = 2n + 1.
     2. We choose x to substract, x s.t.
 N % x = 0, 1 < x < N. So x must be 2m + 1.
     3. Then we get the new N by N - x = (2n + 1) - (2m + 1) = 2(n - m), that is an even number.
 So the opponent can beat us by choosing 1.
 We lose the game.

+## Dynamic Solution

+Create an array `dp[i]` which indicates the  result of the game for the given number `i` and for the player who started the game.
+Alice will try all factors and choose the one which gives his opponent a losing number.